Everest Base Camp

 • Opportunities to engage with local Sherpa and experience their culture and tradition.

-• Trek through the heart of the UNESCO World Heritage site, Sagarmatha National Park.
+• Trek through the heart of the UNESCO World Heritage Site, Sagarmatha National Park.

-• Trekkers experience countless offbeat peaks, breathtaking views and a sense of tranquility at the Base Camp.
+• Trekkers experience countless offbeat peaks, breathtaking views, and a sense of tranquility at the Base Camp.

 How is Everest Base Camp an exceptional experience for trekkers?